Yandex Cloud

 To learn more about disk encryption, see Storage.

-• deletion_protection: Cluster protection from accidental deletion, true or false.
+• deletion_protection: Cluster protection against accidental deletion, true or false.

-• admin_password: admin user password.
+• admin_password: admin password.

 • Lowercase Latin letters